PlasmaFAIR/fortitude/docs/rules/keywords-missing-space.md

 TODO list options

 ## Why is this bad?
-Contracting two keywords into one can make code less readable
+Contracting two keywords into one can make code less readable.
+Enforcing this rule can help maintain a consistent style.